 Categories

 What’s one piece of advice you would give to a budding writer?

-Dr. Douglas Gentile is an award-winning research scientist, educator, author, and is Distinguished Professor of psychology at Iowa State University.
-He has authored over 140 peer-reviewed scientific journal articles, including studies on the positive and negative effects of mass media on children in several countries, video game addiction, and mindfulness practices for reducing anxiety and increasing happiness.
-He has written several books on similar topics.
+Dr. Gentile is an award-winning research scientist, educator, best-selling author, and is a Distinguished Professor of Psychology at Iowa State University.
+He has authored over 160 peer-reviewed scientific journal articles, including studies on the positive and negative effects of mass media on children in several countries.
+He is also a Zen monk and the Guiding Teacher of the Ames Buddhist Mahasangha.
+In addition, he is the leader of the local jazz band, Indigo Monks.
+His comedy music radio show, the “Tom and Doug Show” is nationally syndicated (and can be heard here on KHOI).
+Click here to visit Doug’s website.
+Click here to read more about Doug.

+Categories